Are you a teen looking to gain valuable work experience while making a positive difference in your community? This is the internship for you!

-Help get the word out about library events and programs and programs for teens.
-Interns will serve as liaisons to their peers, using social media and other effective strategies to engage teens in MPL programs and resources.
+- Help get the word out about library events and programs for teens.
+Serve as a liaison to peers, using social media and other effective strategies to engage teens in MPL programs and resources.

-Learn how to connect the dots between your internship at the library and your plans for the future.
-Help your peers do the same by hosting college and career readiness programs.
+- Learn how gaining experience as a library intern supports one’s future plans.
+Help peers to connect the dots between internships and their future plans by hosting college and career readiness programs.

-Coached by MPL staff, you will be expected to document your activity, measure your progress, and report on your work.
+- Coached by MPL staff, document activities, measure progress, and report on accomplishments.

 - Leadership experience in school and other relevant activities.

-- Genuine interest in helping peers develop 21st century literacies.
+- Genuine interest in helping peers to develop 21st-century literacies.

-- Able to develop rapport with peers, parents, and community partners.
+- Ability to develop rapport with peers, parents, and community partners.

-- Able to work both independently and in a team.
+- Ability to work well both independently and in a team.

 - Basic project management skills.

-- Interest in communications and marketing, particularly social media.
+- Ability to learn communications and marketing principles, particularly social media.